We welcome the GuaMango fruit tree! It's a Mango tree that produces mango fruit that taste like a guava fruit!...Read more

 Barbados Cherry/Acerola/Guyana Cherry Tree in a 3 Gallon Container.
-Nancy Davis Foundation for Multiple Sclerosis edition, 20% of the proceeds from the sale of this plant will go to Race to Erase MS. These limited edition plants also feature a unique custom Multiple Sclerosis tree tag.
 The Barbados Cherry is a fast growing bushy tree that can be trained as a standard or shaped as a hedge.
 The fruit are sweet to sub-acid, and they are used extensively in juices throughout Latin America.
 The cherries are extremely high in Vitamin C, and just one is equal to 100% your daily allowance of Vitamin C, per 100grams 24 times the vitamin C of an Orange.
 They are also used in jellies, jams, and they freeze without losing their Vitamin C content.
 They also fruit constantly throughout the warm months, usually 8-10 months of the year so you get a lot of fruit.
 Also makes a great container plant for a people living in an apartment/condo or up North.

 |Common name:||Barbados-Cherry, Acerola|